kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 If the answer is yes through ordinary composition, the framework is meaningfully extensible.

-## Strong Defaults and Extensibility Reinforce Each Other
+## Strong Defaults and Extensibility Reinforce Each Other { #defaults-extensibility-reinforce }

 It may seem that opinionated defaults and extensibility pull in opposite directions.